Skip to content

 • Schema design + migrations for relational databases (beyond toy schemas).

-• Observability + tracing for Express/FastAPI services.
+• Observability and tracing for Express/FastAPI services.

 • Performance profiling, caching strategies, and async job processing.